Key Takeaways

 - SPF Flattening: Solves the “10-lookup limit” error by dynamically minifying SPF records.

-- BIMI Automation: Simplifies the deployment of verified brand logos in recipient inboxes.
+- BIMI Automation: Simplifies deploying verified brand logos in recipients’ inboxes.

 - Threat Intelligence: Uses AI to analyze DMARC reports and identify unauthorized IP addresses globally.